polterguy/magic.publishing/README.md

 It is also async in nature, allowing for an insane amount of throughput, easily scaling to a _lot_ of simultaneous users.
 And it has a modern Angular based dashboard for editing items and settings in the system.

-## WTF ...?
+## Wut ...?

 To understand how I could create the system in only 3 days, realise I used a _"no-code"_ framework, built by yours truly, called [Magic](https://polterguy.github.io).
 This framework basically produced 95% of the code that the system is dependent upon, and it did it in 10 seconds.
-To understand how, watch the following video, and realise all I really had to do, was to design my database, click two buttons, and 95% of my CMS system's code was literally done!
+To understand how, watch the following video, and realise all I really had to do, was to design my database, click two buttons, and 95% of my CMS system's code was literally done.

 <p align="center">
 <a href="https://www.youtube.com/watch?v=8xO9H-2Fejc">